AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsored-visa-application/landing/submit-evidence/2015-01-01-health-text.md

 ### Meeting health requirements

-Citizens of Japan do not generally need to complete immigration health examinations for a temporary visa unless [special significance](http://www.border.gov.au/Trav/Visa/Heal/meeting-the-health-requirement/health-examinations) applies.
+Citizens of Japan do not generally need to complete immigration health examinations for a temporary visa.
+However, you should check specific requirements for your circumstances.